worpet-bildet/portal/README.md

 |commit %app-store
 |install our %app-store
 ```
 Now %app-store has been installed on one fake ship.
-To see more clearly how it works, you can install it on multiple ships and assume different roles (Developer, Curator, User) for each ship
+To see more clearly how it works, you can install it on multiple ships and assume different roles (Distributor, Developer, Curator, User) for each ship.

 ### How it works

-There are 3 agents: %dev-server, %cur-server and %usr-server. %usr-server can subscribe to multiple %cur-servers, and %cur-server can subscribe to multiple %dev-servers.
+There are 4 agents: %dst-server, %dev-server, %cur-server and %usr-server. %usr-server can subscribe to multiple %cur-servers, and %cur-server can subscribe to multiple %dev-servers. %dev-server receives data from %dst-server who is the app distributor.

-%dev-server publishes app pages (one for each of his apps), and %cur-server receives and stores them in cur-data.
+%dst-server hosts the app for download, %dev-server publishes app pages (one for each of his apps), and %cur-server receives and stores them in cur-data.
 Then the Curator can choose a subset of those he wants to present, in cur-choice. %cur-server publishes cur-choice, and %usr-server receives and stores them in usr-data.

 ### How to use

 There is a few actions that can be used to test the application.
 They have been made into generators.

-We can set up 3 fake ships: ~dev for Developer, ~ter for Curator and ~ser for User.
+We can set up 4 fake ships: ~des for Distributor, ~dev for Developer, ~ter for Curator and ~ser for User.

 #### %add, %edit, %del (for Developers)